Louisiana Foreign LLC Registration & Certificate of Authority Guide

 B) Local business licenses and permits

 Louisiana does not issue a single, statewide general business license.
-However, foreign LLCs may be required to obtain local licenses or permits from cities, parishes, or regulatory agencies depending on the nature and location of the business activity.
+However, Foreign LLCs may be required to obtain local licenses or permits from cities, parishes, or regulatory agencies depending on the nature and location of the business activity.
 Industries such as construction, healthcare, food service, transportation, and professional services commonly require additional approvals.

 C) EIN and banking

-Registering as a foreign LLC in Louisiana does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in Louisiana does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 Louisiana does not require a new EIN solely due to foreign registration.

 Banks and financial institutions may request Louisiana-specific documentation when opening or updating accounts related to Louisiana operations, including:

-• Louisiana foreign LLC approval confirmation
+• Louisiana Foreign LLC approval confirmation

 • Certificate of Authority issued by the Louisiana Secretary of State